thelazyone/lazy_blog/content/blog/two_kinds_of_normal_post/index.md

 *[(Link to the original tweet)](https://x.com/orb_3d/status/1931120894048358781)*

 A great example of this comes from Michael Vincente - you can see each pixel’s behaviour with a moving light.
-It works just the same of a UV Map, it’s just a bit easier to follow with the eyes. :)
+It works just the same of a UV Map; it’s just a bit easier to follow with the eyes.

 When the surface is flat, the pixel is of a light blue (128, 128, 255).
 If a detail is pointing on the right you get an orange-red hue, and so forth.
 A bulge on a flat surface will have an halo of colors, shifting from red to blue, to green to yellow...
 Or does it?